 IS POETRY RELEVANT ANYMORE?

-Just the question is enough to put you off.
-How many times over the past twenty or thirty years have we heard that same question asked, by poets and critics alike, as if the asking itself might somehow prevent poetry from slipping completely beneath the horizon of our consciousness.
+d that same question asked, by poets and critics alike, as if the asking itself might somehow prevent poetry from slipping completely beneath the horizon of our consciousness.
 But let's face it, poetry is irrelevant.
 Nobody cares.
 Listen, if you haven't heard, everybody's too busy going to the movies or watching television or listening to Top 40.
 Poetry is getting killed at the box-office, as they say.

 And yet poetry keeps hanging on inside us.
 Everyone, at some time in their life, has had a poem bubble up out of them quite unexpectedly.
 Sometimes more.
 Hey, we're not talking about quality here, just the fact that poetry occurs, because that's the really significant thing: that it keeps on happening.
 And because it keeps on happening, you could almost say poetry is our most universal art, despite its rather low position on our current billboard of what's at the circus.
 There may be many reasons for poetry's odd staying power, but they all eventually have something to do with the fact that poetry is, in some very essential way, our most human art.
 To speak, to name things, to tell stories, is coterminous with being human, that is, the first moment of human awareness must have occurred when someone first uttered a name for something.
 And it was the first story, or poem if you will, albeit a very small one.
 But it must have been a momentous speaking.
 Heaven blazing in to the head, as Yeats once said.
 It's easy to see why we've never gotten over it.

-With all that said, we can begin to answer the question about poetry's relevancy.
-Well, here's the first half of the answer: poetry is always relevant to the poet; andhere's the second half: it is usually irrelevant to others unless it is true to its time both in form and content.
+here's the second half: it is usually irrelevant to others unless it is true to its time both in form and content.
 Unfortunately, while the content of our contemporary poetry may be true to our time, its form, in some very real sense, is completely out of touch with it.
 I say this not as a Yahoo, but as a poet who has spent a major part of his life writing and publishing poetry; because the inescapable fact is that poetry, in its traditional written form, is out of tune with our time, a time where it has to compete with audio/visual forms unimaginable in Homer's time, or if you really want to know, in any other time.
 But just as Homer had to fit his divinely-inspired song into the vocabulary and dactyl- hexameter rhythmic/musical measure of ancient bardic Greek, and just as Shakespeare had to shake off the academic theatrical forms of his age in order to create a dramatic poetry truer to his time, so we must find a form that will make poetry come alive for our time.
 Of course, this is only important if the poet wants his work to be meaningful to others.
 It's every poet's choice, really, and who is to say that the making of the poem is not enough for some of us?

 Yet, for those of us who see poetry as a communicative process, that is, one that seeks and completes itself through an audience, irrelevancy is not an option.
 We must find a way to make poetry relevant, in the same way that contemporary music and the movies are relevant.
 It's not impossible, it just takes courage, because our current form of written poetry is no longer capable of competing for the attention of those who are ravenously supporting dance, visual arts, movies, theatre, music, need I go on.
 In fact, our contemporary poetry is dangerously close to becoming a court poetry.
 As far as the public is concerned, written poetry has taken a distant back seat to contemporary musical poetry, having been first challenged in the fifties by the nasty nursery rhymes of black R&B and then severely trounced in the sixties and later by musical poets such as Bob Dylan, Counting Crows, James Taylor, I could go on forever.
 That troubadour tradition has existed in poetry since time immemorial, but the ascendance of written poetry starting in the 17th century, which was made possible by the emergence of the printing press, eventually caused the troubadour tradition to transform itself into what we call song and to find a home in the English ballads that eventually crossed the Atlantic and became what we call folk music that in turn produced Woodie Guthrie who in turn begat Dylan who in his own time begat everybody.
 If I had musical talents, I would probably be making musical poetry today, that's how powerful that branch of poetry has become.
 And it's attracting incredibly gifted poets who are somehow surviving the utter commercialization of the music industry.
 So that branch of poetry is taking care of itself.
 We don't have to worry about it at all.

-But no matter how powerful it is, musical poetry does have its limitations, and what is needed as a complement is a public, spoken poetry that can truly reach out to the audience struggling to find it.
-Many of our poets feel this can happen through poetry readings, but we are in a bit of a dilemma here, because most of our poetry has become so dense and introverted that it has completely lost its sense of song, or for that matter, its ability to communicate except when read silently by the most persistent and dedicated of readers.
+can happen through poetry readings, but we are in a bit of a dilemma here, because most of our poetry has become so dense and introverted that it has completely lost its sense of song, or for that matter, its ability to communicate except when read silently by the most persistent and dedicated of readers.
 And as written poetry hasn't had a true, public (read non-academic) audience since the fifties, any attempt to speak it aloud usually results in something not only incredibly boring but incomprehensible as well.
 The almost non-existent attendance at readings is a good indication of how poor they are as a solution to the problem, and even the wiser heads among us have pretty much stuck their heads in the sand about this, having come to the inescapable conclusion that contemporary poetry, with some exceptions, simply doesn't speak that well.
 At all.
 And our academic poetry culture, which by its very nature is always fighting a rear guard action, doesn't seem at all capable of encouraging the necessary changes.

 What is required, of course, is a poetry that is truly speakable, because we are living in a time where the major part of our artistic, social and political communication is being accomplished by speaking rather than by writing.
 It is what we expect and desire.
 Indeed the language itself is changing to a more oral form.
 Is it any wonder then that what we need is a poetry composed not by the act of writing but the act of speaking?
 Isn't it clear to even the most dense of us that what we need in order to communicate is a new form of oral poetry ?
 And yet rather than take this step, our academic poetry culture will do what it has always done in times of danger and confusion, pull up the drawbridges and settle down to passing around manuscripts among themselves.